Geotechnical and Geoenviromental Engineering

-1. To introduce professional issues related to the practice of geotechnical and geoenvironmental engineering.
+1. Demonstrate an understanding of professional issues related to the practice of geotechnical and geoenvironmental engineering.

-2. .
-To understand conceptual, technical and practical aspects of conducting geotechnical and geoenvironmental engineering investigations, for the purpose of developing a 'geotechnical model', which forms the basis of subsurface engineering design.
+2. Understand conceptual, technical and practical aspects of conducting geotechnical and geoenvironmental engineering investigations, for the purpose of developing a 'geotechnical model', which forms the basis of subsurface engineering design.

-3. To understand the general principles for the remediation of contaminated sites, and develop practical solutions.
+3. Understand the general principles for the remediation of contaminated sites, and develop practical solutions.

-4. To appreciate the role and limits of analytical and numerical methods in geotechnical design.
+4. Appreciate the role and limits of analytical and numerical methods in geotechnical design.

-5. To apply skills for estimating the elastic and consolidation settlement of shallow and deep foundations, and develop practical solutions.
+5. Apply skills for estimating the elastic and consolidation settlement of shallow and deep foundations, and develop practical solutions.

-6. To apply skills for estimating the bearing capacity of shallow and deep foundations, and develop practical solutions.
+6. Apply skills for estimating the bearing capacity of shallow and deep foundations, and develop practical solutions.

-7. To apply skills for solving geotechnical and geoenvironmental design problems.
+7. Apply skills for solving geotechnical and geoenvironmental design problems.

 The following topics are covered in the course: